-I am an Assistant Professor in the Department of Political Science and Co-Director of the Program in Research Methods at Texas A&M University.
+I am an Assistant Professor in the Department of Political Science at Texas A&M University.
 My research and teaching focuses on quantitative methods and conflict processes.
 Specifically, my research addresses empirical challenges to inference in the analysis of political violence, including outcome interdependence, measurement error, and sparse data.
 My research has appeared in the American Journal of Political Science, Political Analysis, Political Science Research and Methods, and Journal of Peace Research.

 Before joining the faculty at Texas A&M, I received my PhD in political science at the University of Pittsburgh.
 My thesis "Rare Events in International Relations: Modeling Heterogeneity and Interdependence with Sparse Data," was awarded the John T. Williams Dissertation Prize for the best proposal in political methodology.

 Here is a copy of my CV which contains additional information on grants and honors received, professional service, technical skills, and academic memberships and associations.